 You will receive ongoing support and resources from our Volunteer Manager (Jenny Hodson) and Technical Support Officer (Mikk Bradley).

 - We will arrange a 1 hour induction session via zoom to explain the plans for the Canal Camp.

 - Access to IWA’s virtual Resources (Volunteer & Restoration Hub) which includes the Cooks Guidance Notes.

-Please contact Jenny Morris to discuss the role:
+Please contact Jenny Hodson to discuss the role: